grafana/pyroscope/docs/sources/operators-guide/mimir-runbooks/_index.md

     ```
     - In case you need to quickly reject write path traffic from a single tenant, you can override its `ingestion_rate` and `ingestion_rate_burst` setting lower values (so that some/most of their traffic will be rejected)

-### MimirQuerierAutoscalerNotActive
+### FireQuerierAutoscalerNotActive

-This alert fires when the Mimir querier Kubernetes Horizontal Pod Autoscaler's (HPA) `ScalingActive` condition is `false`.
-When this happens, it's not able to calculate desired scale and generally indicates problems with fetching metrics.
+This alert fires when the Fire querier Kubernetes Horizontal Pod Autoscaler's (HPA) `ScalingActive` condition is `false`.
+When this happens, it's not able to calculate desired scale and generally indicates problems with fetching profiles.

 How it **works**:

-- HPA is configured to autoscale Mimir queriers based on custom metrics fetched from Prometheus via the KEDA custom metrics API server
+- HPA is configured to autoscale Fire queriers based on custom profiles fetched from Prometheus via the KEDA custom profiles API server
-- HPA periodically queries updated metrics and updates the number of desired replicas based on that
+- HPA periodically queries updated profiles and updates the number of desired replicas based on that
 - Please refer to the [HPA documentation](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale/) for more information about it

 How to **investigate**: